Bucks tie series with 107-96 Game 4 win as Nets lose Irving - WTMJ

 Nets: Green played 27 minutes and had eight points and five rebounds while playing for the first time since Game 2 of Brooklyn’s first-round series with Boston.
 Green had been out due to a plantar fascia strain.
 Green, who started 38 games this season, came off the bench Sunday.

-Bucks: Milwaukee shot 16 of 47 from 3-point range Sunday after going 20 of 88 from beyond the arc in the first three games of this series. … Guard Pat Connaughton left in the third quarter with a cut near his left eye but later returned to the game.
+Bucks: Milwaukee shot 16 of 47 from 3-point range Sunday after going 20 of 88 from beyond the arc in the first three games of this series. … Guard Pat Connaughton left in the third quarter with a cut near his left eye that caused him to bleed, but he later returned to the game.

 POSTGAME FIRE ALARM